jfairbank/run-elm/README.md

 run-elm automatically detects whether `output` is of type `String` or `List String -> String`, so passing no extra arguments to the command will simply make `args` an empty list and will not produce an error.
 Similarly, if `output` is `String`, extra command arguments are simply ignored as redundant.

-### Customising output name
+### Customizing Output Name

-It is possible to specify which constant or function you would like to output by adding `--output-name=myCustomConstantOrFunction` to the command:
+Specify a custom name for the output constant or function by adding `--output-name=myCustomConstantOrFunction` to the command:

 ```elm
 module Hello exposing (..)